-In 1786, Friedrich Grünewald moved from Meinhard to Shaffhausen.
-He is recorded there on the 1798 census in Household No. Sh28.
+Friedrich Grünewald from Meinhard and his family are recorded on the 1798 census of Schaffhausen in Household No. Sh28.

 The 1767 census records that Wilhelm Grünewald came from the German region of Hessen.
 [This family was thought to have been connected to the Grünewald family in the Germany village of Groß-Felda, but this is doubtful.]

 - Mai, Brent Alan.
-1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Mn13, Sh28, Mv1658.
+1798 Census of the German Colonies along the Volga (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Mn13, Sh28, Mv1658.